Prince Charles in Northern Ireland on two-day visit

 He has often touched on the theme of reconciliation during recent visits to Northern Ireland and the Republic of Ireland.

-The church is hoping to provide a focus and hub for many community activities while work continues towards the building's full regeneration.
+Carlisle Memorial Methodist Church is hoping to provide a focus and hub for many community activities while work continues towards the building's full regeneration.

 It will then become a permanent home for the Ulster Orchestra.

+"I would hope that there would be reciprocation, I am not demanding that, that is not why I came.
+If we can build on this, I don't want to exaggerate this as if it is a huge thing.

+"I want them (unionists) to understand that that is a part of outreach, it is not the only bit of outreach I have done, and in north Belfast there is outreach all the time, it does not get talked about at all."

-Later on Tuesday, the Prince of Wales is expected to visit Ulster University in Coleraine to help celebrate its 50th anniversary.
+Later on Tuesday, the Prince of Wales visited Ulster University in Coleraine to help celebrate its 50th anniversary.

+The 85-year-old, who survived the 1958 Munich Air disaster, said he treated Prince Charles "just like any other human".

+Harry Gregg said: "To me, he's royalty, but he's a human being like you and I, and I think he appreciates that, I don't think he expects me to bow and curtsy and do all that, and to me that's very important."

-Then on Wednesday, he will visit Omagh Hospital and the town of Omagh to meet those affected by the Real IRA bomb which killed 29 in 1998.
+On Wednesday, Charles will visit Omagh Hospital and the town of Omagh to meet those affected by the Real IRA bomb which killed 29 in 1998.

 At the request of the British Government, Charles and Camilla will travel to the south of the Republic of Ireland for two days later this week.